Haruma-K/uPalette/README.md

 ```

 The same can be used for other types of Entries and Themes.

+If you check the `Contains Folder Name to Name Enums` option in the project settings, the folder name will also be included in the Enums.
+If you uncheck this option, the name used for the Enums will exclude the folder name.

 #### Get / Monitor entry value from script
 If you want to get or monitor the entry value from script, you can use the `GetActiveValue()` method of each palette.